 Take a look at the Huawei P10’s dual-camera lenses here.

-Hybrid lens dual-system camera
+Hybrid lens dual-camera system

 The other dual-camera system found in smartphones don’t work together, but each of the cameras has their own specialty instead.
 So how do they work?